 Historical Egg Facts

-- Some eggshells have ultraviolet colors that are not visible to human eyes, but are likely seen by birds.
+- Some eggshells have ultraviolet colours that are not visible to human eyes but are likely seen by birds.

 - Human beings now produce fake eggs using some chemical substances.
 This is prevalent in China where an individual can make about 1500 fake eggs every day.